oozJimmy/olanginterpreter/README.md

 # olanginterpreter
-Built in Programming Languages class at Oneonta, this is an interpreter for a very basic programming lanugage called OLang.
+Built in Programming Languages class at Oneonta, this is a C based interpreter for a very basic programming lanugage called OLang.